Mental health problems – an introduction

-Mental health problems can affect the way you think, feel and behave.
-They affect around one in four people in Britain, and range from common mental health problems, such as depression and anxiety, to more rare problems such as schizophrenia and bipolar disorder.
-A mental health problem can feel just as bad, or worse, as any other physical illness – only you cannot see it.
+Mental health problems affect around one in four people in any given year.
+They range from common problems, such as depression and anxiety, to rarer problems such as schizophrenia and bipolar disorder.

-Experiencing a mental health problem is often upsetting and frightening, particularly at first.
-If you become unwell, you may feel that it's a sign of weakness, or that you are 'losing your mind', and that it's only going to get worse.
-You may be scared of being seen as 'mad' by other people in your life.
-You may also be afraid of being locked up in an institution.
+Experiencing a mental health problem is often upsetting, confusing and frightening – particularly at first.
+If you become unwell, you may feel that it's a sign of weakness, or that you are 'losing your mind'.